easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_Intro/1_02_Lmod.md

-One case where passing information between modules through environment variables will go wrong is when that environment variable is subsequently used to compute a directory name that should be added to a PATH-like variable.
+One case where passing information between modules through environment variables will go wrong is when that environment variable is subsequently used to compute a directory name that is then added to a PATH-like variable.
 Assume we have two versions of a ``MyPython`` module, e.g., ``MyPython/2.7.18`` and ``MyPython/3.6.10``.
 That module then sets an environment variable ``PYTHON_API_VERSION`` to either ``2.7``  or ``3.6``.
 Next we have a module ``MyPythonPackage`` that makes a number of Python packages available for both Python modules.
-However, as some Python packages have to be installed separately for each Python version, it does so by adding a directory to the environment variable ``PYTHON_PATH`` that contains the version which it gets by using the Lua function ``os.getenv`` to request the value of ``PYTHON_API_VERSION``.
+However, as some Python packages have to be installed separately for each Python version, it does so by adding a directory to the environment variable ``PYTHONPATH`` that contains the version which it gets by using the Lua function ``os.getenv`` to request the value of ``PYTHON_API_VERSION``.

 One problem becomes clear in the following scenario: